 31. The Council complies with the National Joint Council - Pay and Conditions of Service.
-An updated NJC Pay Policy from April 2016 created a revised grading structure, with Grade 3 reducing from 3 to 2 pay points and Grade 2, the Living Wage, being the minimum salary the Council now pays its employees, which at 1st April 2018 will be £16,539 per annum.
+The NJC Pay Policy from April 2020 details the Council's lowest grade is Grade 2 at national pay point 3 (£18,562), the Foundation Living Wage for the financial year 2021/22 being £17,957.
 This does not include apprentice grades.

-Progression through grades other than Grade 2 occurs through the payment of an additional annual increment on 1st April, each year.
+Progression through grades other than Grades 2 & 3 occurs through the payment of an additional annual increment on 1st April, each year.
 Part-time posts are paid the same salary, but on a pro-rata basis.
 Currently Grade 3 is the lowest grade paid to contracted employees.
-There are 5 Grade 3 posts in the organisation.
+There is one Grade 3 post in the organisation and three career graded posts that commence at Grade 3.